buzzqw/TUS/OBSS/markdown-separati/en/13-armed-combat.md

 ## Optional - Critical Hit Actions

 This Option allows combat to be less focused on damage and more on maneuvers and tactics.
-The player keeps track of the Critical Hits they roll but don't apply to damage, in sets of three rounds at a time, restarting the count at the end of the third round or when they use them and the count is at zero.
+The player keeps track of the Critical Hits they roll but don' \*\*t apply to damage, in sets of three rounds at a time, restarting the count at the end of the third round or when they use them and the count is at zero.

 Each round they can deduct one or more accumulated Critical Hits to perform Critical Actions.
 The use of Critical Actions must be against the opponent on whom the Critical Hits were made.

 The list proposes a catalog of Critical Actions for consumed Critical Hits.
 You cannot have more than 6 accumulated Critical Hits.
 Activating these Critical Actions costs a Reaction.

 Use this list as guidelines to stimulate the character to create their own combat style.
-It's important that character explain how perform the Critical Action.
+It' \*\*s important that character explain how perform the Critical Action.

-**Criticals** \hskip 0.5cm **Effect**
+**Criticals**  **Effect**

 - **Eye Attacks**